"Ah!" he yelped, turning around wide-eyed with startlement.

 Could he do it again?

-Reaching up, he grabbed the diadem and took it off and handed it back to Luna.
+Reaching up, he grabbed the diadem and took it off and offered it back to Luna.
 It was too small for his head anyway.

 "I think..." licking his lips, he looked at Luna.
 "I think I could try apparating us out of here.
 But I'm not sure how well it will work."